Identify the exact number(s), if any, in each of the following pa... | Channels for Pearson+

 Textbook Question

-Identify the exact number(s), if any, in each of the following pairs of numbers:b.
-6 nickels and 16 g of nickel
+Identify the exact number(s), if any, in each of the following pairs of numbers:a.
+5 pizzas and 50.0 g of cheese

 Verified step by step guidance